przodownikR1/functional-eventsourcing/README.md

-# Functional event sourcing, implementation with javaslang.
+#Games woth Functional event sourcing

 Simple aggregate created with the help of: